2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 Full Linguistics & Comparative Literature at University of California - Riverside Report

-California State University - Long Beach did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Long Beach, CSULB is a public school with a fairly large student population.
+With a ranking of #8, California State University - Long Beach did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the large city of Long Beach, CSULB is a public school with a very large student population.

 Of the 43 students majoring in comparative literature at CSULB, 23% are male and 77% are female.